DiamondLightSource/indigoapi/README.md

 ## Overview

-The app accepts analysis jobs via HTTP and stores results in memory for a configurable TTL.
+The app accepts analysis jobs via HTTP or the client and stores results in memory for a configurable time-to-live.
 Jobs can also be ingested from RabbitMQ if `rabbitmq.enabled` is set.

 ## Sending/Recieving results using the python client